The S32K144 MCU ARM Cortex M4 core processor handles fault exceptions using four handlers.

-S32K144 MCU implements its own Memory Protection Unit and other protections for certain registers etc. All these protections have their own mechanisms for error handling and don’t trigger core fault exceptions.
-Nevertheless, as the attached example code shows, an attempt to fetch instruction from a peripheral memory region causes a MemManage fault exception.
+S32K144 MCU implements its own system Memory Protection Unit on the bus and therefore an attempt to access a protected region results in a bus fault exception instead.
+Nevertheless, the system MPU does not protect access to peripheral registers, and as the attached example code shows, an attempt to fetch instruction from a peripheral memory region causes a MemManage fault exception.

-Note: The Cortex M4 processor doesn’t implement fault exception on a stack overflow.
+Note: The Cortex M4 processor doesn’t implement a fault exception on a stack overflow.

 This handler is the only one that has a fixed priority (-1) and is always enabled.
-In case other handlers are disabled (in SHCSR register), all faults are escalated to this handler.
-The escalation take place also when a fault occurs during another fault handling execution.
-There is one fault that is always handled directly by HardFault handler and it is a fault on a vector table read during an exception processing.
+If other handlers are disabled (in SHCSR register), all faults are escalated to this handler.
+The escalation take place also when a fault occurs during another fault handling execution or during a vector table read.

 Priority of exception fault handlers

-Fault exception handlers priority, beside HardFault handler (priority -1), are configurable in fields PRI_4, PRI_5 and PRI_6 of SHPR1 register.
+The fault exception handlers’ priorities, besides the HardFault handler (fixed priority -1), are configurable in fields PRI_4, PRI_5 and PRI_6 of SHPR1 register.
 These fields are byte-accessible and Cortex M4 support 255 priority levels.
-However, S32K144 device supports only 16 priority level.
+However, S32K144 MCU supports only 16 priority level.
 Therefore, priorities are configurable only in the four most significant bits of PRI_4, PRI_5 and PRI_6.
 It is similar to NVIC IPR registers as shown below.

 The lower priority number is set, the higher priority.
 By default, all handlers have priority set to zero.

 Configurable Fault Status Register (CSFR) consists from three status registers for Usage Fault (UFSR), Bus Fault (BFSR), and Memory Management Fault (MMFSR).